-Día de les Illes Balears (or Day of the Balearic Islands) takes place each year on the 1st of March and is marked by a public holiday to commemorate the signing of the Statute of Autonomy on March 1st, 1983 which granted autonomous status to the islands.
+Día de les Illes Balears (Day of the Balearic Islands) takes place each year on the 1st of March.
+It is marked by a public holiday to commemorate the signing of the Statute of Autonomy on March 1st, 1983 which granted autonomous status to the islands.

 What to expect

 In Parc de Sa Feixina in Santa Catalina you will find plenty of traditional food being cooked live in the park as well as plenty of food stalls.
-Sample some fantastic Mallorcan cuisine, listen to some traditional folk music and drink some hierbas with the locals.
+A great chance to sample fantastic Mallorcan cuisine, listen to some traditional folk music, and drink some hierbas with the locals.
 You may even spot some giants in traditional dress or some devils running around with fireworks.

-Around the rest of the island there are plenty of celebrations – the “gigantes y cabezudos” are the giants with large heads that parade through the streets in local costumes and perform the “Ball de Bot” which is is a traditional Mallorcan folk dance.
+The rest of the island offers plenty of celebrations too – the “gigantes y cabezudos” are the giants with large heads that parade through the streets in local costumes and perform the “Ball de Bot” which is is a traditional Mallorcan folk dance.
 There are also artisan fairs, food stalls and concerts in most towns.

 It is the perfect day to get out on to the streets, mingle with the locals, and be proud to be on the Balearic Islands!